• Skip to primary navigation

 After this event, it was decided that they needed to find the best golfer in the country and as a result set up a challenge belt where players would take part at a series of golf courses throughout England and Scotland.

 The winner of this challenge received a red leather ball with a silver buckle.
-It was decided in 1870 to award Old Tom Morris the belt to keep after he won on 3 separate occasions.
+It was decided in 1870 to award Old Tom Morris the belt to keep after he won on three separate occasions.
 The following year they actually failed to host an event as they didn’t have anything to offer the players.
 As a result of this, the Claret Jug was created and it has been the same trophy presented to winners of the event ever since.

 The Claret jug’s official name is actually the Golf Champion Trophy, and the winners of the Open will be formally announced as the Champion Golfer of the year, in respect of the first few outings of the tournament.